 Medication recommendations, including radiological agents, should be given according to high-quality resources.
 A lactating mother should be reassured that each medication given has been investigated for safety.
-10,63,64

-7. Consider that fluid needs may differ for the lactating mother.
+- Level of evidence: 2.
+Strength of recommendation: B. - 7.
+Consider that fluid needs may differ for the lactating mother.

 The fluid needs for a lactating mother will typically be higher than for a nonlactating mother.
-A mother exclusively breastfeeding a 6-month old infant may be producing ~800 mL of milk per day, ranging from 450 to 1200 mL per day, whereas those not breastfeeding exclusively may produce less milk.
+A mother exclusively breastfeeding a 6-month old infant may be producing $\sim 800$ mL of milk per day, ranging from 450 to 1200 mL per day, whereas those not breastfeeding exclusively may produce less milk.
 In calculating a mother's fluid needs, particularly if she is not allowed food or drink by mouth, it is important to add these figures to the total.
 For mothers who are allowed to drink, it is important that they be allowed to drink to satisfy thirst, which is triggered by oxytocin release.